pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 ---
 title: Deploy TiDB to Kubernetes on Google Cloud
-summary: Use Ansible to deploy a TiDB cluster.
+summary: Tutorial for deploying TiDB on Google Cloud using Kubernetes.
 category: operations
 ---